-The Internet also provides many ways to stay in touch with the Jewish community and culture.
+The Internet also provides ways to stay in touch with the Jewish community and culture.
 The Jewish Chronicle, Jewish News, Haaretz and The Jerusalem Post are some of the popular news outlets that are available on the Web.
 You can even listen to abridged versions of The Jewish Chronicle and the Jewish News each week.

-Mindings is a software application that is designed to enable older people to share pictures, messages, calendar reminders and other content with family and friends.
-The onscreen menu is navigated by touch using a simple big button interface.
-You can use it on tablet devices as well as Mac and Windows based laptop and desktop computers.
-Mindings is a subscription based service, which means you are required to pay an annual fee of £99; there is a 30 day trial for new users.
+- Mindings will help you share pictures, messages, calendar reminders and other content with family and friends.
+The on-screen menu is navigated by touch with a simple big button interface.
+You can use it on tablet devices and both laptop and desktop computers.

-Another service that can help you use the Internet to communicate with others when conventional menu systems and interfaces pose a challenge is PawPawMail.
-This is a US based email provider that provides a simplified menu system equipped with enlarged text and big buttons—complete with high contrast buttons to help you navigate the software if you have vision and dexterity problems.
-PawPawMail charges $8 per month or $65 per year.
-If you time it right, the service sometimes offers 10 day free trials.
+- PawPawMail is another service that can help you use the Internet to communicate with others when conventional menu systems and interfaces pose a challenge.
+This is a US based email provider that offers simplified menus and comes with enlarged text and large, high contrast buttons that can help if you have special vision or dexterity requirements.

 If you don’t already own a computer and do not feel you would be comfortable using a mainstream device such as an iPad, there are a few purpose-built desktop computers and tablets which might be more suitable.

-Breezie is a tablet computer developed by Age UK.
-It is based on a Samsung Galaxy tablet but comes with an easy to navigate interface and subscriptions to services that will support you to use it.
+- Breezie is a tablet computer developed by Age UK.
+It is based on a Samsung Galaxy tablet but comes with a simple interface and subscriptions to services that will support you while you use it.
 Breezie comes with content and services that match your interests and hobbies.
-The device also lets you use simplified versions of popular software applications such as Skype.
-You can purchase it directly from Age UK for £108.
+The device also allows you to use simplified versions of popular communication tools like Skype.

-Synapptic is another provider of a range of tablet based devices with simpler interfaces that are particularly well equipped for low vision users.
-The devices’ easy to follow menus, large high contrast text and audio feedback can be customised to suit individual needs with options to change magnification, the colour scheme and the voice that reads any text aloud for you.
-Synapptic offers a number of entertainment options including the BBC iPlayer app, a music player and Freeview TV.
-Prices start from £340.
+- Synapptic is another provider of a range of tablet-based devices with simple interfaces.
+If you have a visual impairment, this may be a good option.
+With easy to follow menus, the device has large, high contrast text along with audio feedback that can be customised to suit your needs.
+It also allows you to change the magnification, colour scheme and voice that reads any text aloud for you.
+Synapptic offers multiple entertainment options including the BBC iPlayer app, a music player and Freeview TV.

-Mobile phones have become one of the most widely used technologies in the world over the past two decades.
-However, their tiny buttons and small screens have prevented many potential beneficiaries from taking advantage of the convenience and potentially very powerful communication options that they offer.
-In recognition of these problems, mobile phone makers have designed phones with accessible handsets and specially tailored software, so you can use such technologies even if you do have problems with your sight or reduced dexterity.
+Mobile phones have become one of the most widely used technologies over the past two decades.
+However, their tiny buttons and small screens may have prevented you from taking advantage of their convenience.
+In recognition of these obstacles, mobile phone makers have designed devices with accessible handsets and tailored software so you can use them even if you do have limited vision or dexterity.

-The technology section of the Royal National Institute for the Blind’s online shop offers a selection of the latest mobile phones that are adapted for people with visual impairments.
-This is a good place to start if you are unsure about the range of available options.
+- RNIB’s online shop offers a selection of the latest mobile phones that are adapted for people with visual impairments.
+This is another good place to start if you are unsure about your options.